WOT

 The amazing Chef Ming Tsai is back on WOT today to share with us his Thanksgiving recipe for Ginger-Cranberry Chutney.

-It’s full of spiciness and exotic flavor and we promise you will never want to have store-bought cranberry sauce ever again!
+It’s full of spiciness, exotic flavors, and we promise you will never want to have store-bought cranberry sauce ever again!

-Added bonus: You can make this recipe a few days in advance, and just re-heat it on low heat before serving.
+The bonus is, you can make this recipe a few days in advance, and re-heat it on low heat before serving!

 Chef Ming's Ginger-Cranberry Chutney